samluescher/django-teambox-icons/README.rst

 Copyright (C) 2009.
 Teambox Technologies, S.L.

-Copyright of closed and open folder icon: (C) 2012 Samuel Luescher
+Copyright of folder icons: (C) 2012 Samuel Luescher

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free